 Until recently Amazon Vine was only available to first-party sellers (1PL) through Vendor Central.

 Vendor Central sellers are sellers that sell their products wholesale to Amazon.
-Amazon then sell those products to their customers and handling all inventory management, pricing, fulfillment, etc.
+Amazon then sells those products to their customers and handling all inventory management, pricing, fulfillment, etc.

 However, Amazon has recently opened up Vine for the first time to Amazon third-party sellers (3PL) on their U.S. marketplace.